rohith1604/miniproject/README.md

-# miniproject stockmarket performance analysis using pythom in jupyter notebook
+# miniproject stockmarket performance analysis using python in jupyter notebook